ssg-research/dawn-dynamic-adversarial-watermarking-of-neural-networks/README.md

 # DAWN: Dynamic Adversarial Watermarking of Neural Networks

+This paper will appear in the Proceedings of ACM Multimedia 2021.

 This repo contains code that allows you to reproduce experiments for the watermarking scheme presented in *DAWN: Dynamic Adversarial Watermarking of Neural Networks*.

 [Link to the arxiv version](https://arxiv.org/abs/1906.00830)